Most CSUN students approach learning with care. They want to do well, and they understand how to comport themselves in the classroom.

-Our CSUN experts discussed ways of handling problem behaviors in the classroom, ranging from out-of-bounds cell phones to sudden shouting matches and other forms of aggressive and inappropriate behavior.
+Our panel of CSUN experts reviews ways of handling problem behaviors in the classroom, ranging from out-of-bounds cell phone use, to inexplicable displays of immaturity or social awkwardness, to sudden shouting matches and other forms of aggressive and inappropriate behavior.

 - Assisting Students in Distress: University Counseling Services manual for faculty and staff, written by Anne Eipe, Ph.D. & Julie Pearce, Psy.D., rev. summer 2009 (.pdf)

 - Emergency Desk Reference: Department of Police Services at CSUN

 - Responding to Disruptive or Threatening Student Behavior: A Guide for Faculty (Student Affairs, rev. May 2012) (.pdf)